happypeter/LGCB/book/intro.md

 necessay fields".

 You can just start at the beginning of the book and follow it to the end.
-It isn’t written as a reference work, it's really more like a story with a beginning, middle, and an end.
+It isn't written as a reference work, it's really more like a story with a beginning, middle, and an end.